-We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 5 SDG’s.
+We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 9 SDG.

 Small Stuff is an award-winning eco-conscious children’s lifestyle brand, and it goes to great lengths to ensure sustainability is embedded in its products and supply chain by handpicking all the products and working closely with suppliers from around the world.
 Small Stuff guarantees everyone is paid fairly and that each product is made with love, is sustainable, and is produced with less planet polluting processes.
-Small Stuff’s new location is run on 100% renewable energy and as of Earth Day 2020 it has signed up to Offset Earth, through which they will be planting at least 12 trees each month, plus another tree for each £20 spent at the store.
+Small Stuff’s new location is run on 100% renewable energy and as of Earth Day 2020, it has signed up to Offset Earth, through which they will be planting at least 12 trees each month, plus another tree for each £20 spent at the store.

 Consumer goods suppliers must heed the call for sustainable production.
 The modern consumer is becoming increasingly concerned with the source of the products they buy.
-The average spend on ethical purchases per household has grown from a paltry £202 a year in 1999 to £1,278 in 2018.
+The average spending on ethical purchases per household has grown from a paltry £202 a year in 1999 to £1,278 in 2018.
 From original materials through to production and packaging, manufacturers and suppliers have a real opportunity to reap the branding benefits of a low-impact product.
 While conscious and ethical consumption is a burgeoning market that is only set to grow further, suppliers in the space must recognise the need for a sustainability policy that stands up to scrutiny.

 An independent, family-run business based in Sheffield; Small Stuff holds sustainability at its heart.
 From everything in the shop and online to the way the business is run behind-the-scenes, Small Stuff are committed to working in a way that is ethical and kind to the planet.